mrloop/mrloop.github.com/_posts/2016-05-29-improving-workflow-in-git.markdown

 ---
 layout: post
-title: "Improving workflow with git hooks"
+title: "Improving workflow in git"
 comments: true
 categories: [workflow]
 ---

-## Workflow
+# Workflow #

 The team I work in uses [git](https://www.git-scm.com/) day to day to manage [ticketsolves](http://www.ticketsolve.com/) codebase.
 In general the workflow is: